Why Do I Feel Invisible in My Family?

 Movement Toward Healing with Family Constellations

-• reconnecting with emotions and needs
+• reconnecting with emotions and authentic self-expression

 • developing healthier boundaries